Active adventures in Antarctica

 The vessel "Plancius"

-The crew is international, consists of 17 people.
-The service staff consists of 19 people, 8 members of the expedition team (the expedition leader, and 7 lecturers-guides) and a doctor.
+The crew is international and consists of 17 people.
+The service staff consists of 19 people, 8 members of the expedition team (the expedition leader and 7 lecturer guides) and a doctor.

 The vessel is perfectly equipped for expedition cruises: a full set of Zodiac inflatable boats, kayaks and even diving equipment.

-On board there is a restaurant, a lounge bar with panoramic windows and a lecture hall.
+There is a restaurant, a lounge bar with panoramic windows and a lecture hall on board.

 Technical specifications: